ActsAsParanoid/acts_as_paranoid/README.md

 end
 ```

-The default column name and type are as follows:

-- `:column      => 'deleted_at'`
-- `:column_type => 'time'`
+By default, ActsAsParanoid assumes a record's *deletion* is stored in a
+`datetime` column called `deleted_at`.

 ### Options

-If you are using a different column name and type to store a record's *deletion*, you can specify them as follows:
+If you are using a different column name and type to store a record's
+*deletion*, you can specify them as follows:

-- `:column      => 'deleted'`
+- `column:      'deleted'`
-- `:column_type => 'boolean'`
+- `column_type: 'boolean'`

-While *column* can be anything (as long as it exists in your database), *type* is restricted to:
+While *column* can be anything (as long as it exists in your database), *type*
+is restricted to:

 - `boolean`
 - `time` or
 - `string`

+Note that the `time` type corresponds to the database column type `datetime`
+in your Rails migrations and schema.

-If your column type is a `string`, you can also specify which value to use when marking an object as deleted by passing `:deleted_value` (default is "deleted").
-Any records with a non-matching value in this column will be treated normally (ie: not deleted).
+If your column type is a `string`, you can also specify which value to use when
+marking an object as deleted by passing `:deleted_value` (default is
+"deleted").
+Any records with a non-matching value in this column will be
+treated normally, i.e., as not deleted.

-If your column type is a `boolean`, it is possible to specify `allow_nulls` option which is `true` by default.
-When set to `false`, entities that have `false` value in this column will be considered not deleted, and those which have `true` will be considered deleted.
-When `true` everything that has a not-null value will be considered deleted.
+If your column type is a `boolean`, it is possible to specify `allow_nulls`
+option which is `true` by default.
+When set to `false`, entities that have
+`false` value in this column will be considered not deleted, and those which
+have `true` will be considered deleted.
+When `true` everything that has a
+not-null value will be considered deleted.

 ### Filtering

-If a record is deleted by ActsAsParanoid, it won't be retrieved when accessing the database.
+If a record is deleted by ActsAsParanoid, it won't be retrieved when accessing
+the database.

 So, `Paranoiac.all` will **not** include the **deleted records**.